What to do in Kotor: the Most Picturesque Town in Montenegro

 Bring some cat treats

-If you are a cat lover - you are in for a very special treat in Kotor! :) Let's just say you will have plenty of chances to give away your cat treats!
+If you are a cat lover - you are in for a very special treat in Kotor!
+Let's just say you will have plenty of chances to give away your cat treats! :)

-But for now, you should get hungry by all the outdoor activities!
+But for now, you should probably get hungry by all the outdoor activities!
 Time to eat some delicious meal (cats will approve!.. as long as you share some food with them!) 😉

-Souvenir Cats shop with a sign: 'hand made' & a pic of cat, with a real cat next to the sign
+Souvenir Cats shop with a sign: 'hand made' & a pic of cat, with a real cat sitting next to the sign

-Souvenir Cats shop with a sign: 'hand made' & a pic of cat, with a real cat next to the sign
+Souvenir Cats shop with a sign: 'hand made' & a pic of cat, with a real cat sitting next to the sign

 A black cat emerges from under a wooden sign: 'Cats shop.
 Hand made'